RNA, local moves on plane trees, and transpositions on tableaux: Maps on tableaux corresponding to simple transpositions

-\begin{remark} We typically omit all edges corresponding to fixed points $s_i(Y)=Y$ from our drawings of $G_{\lambda}$.
-In later sections we restrict to the case $\lambda = (n,n)$ and so omit $\lambda$ from our notation.
-We will also modify the maps $s_i$ that define the edges, so we often write $G^A$ to denote the graph with the precise edges in Definition \ref{definition: graph on tableaux} or $G^C$ to denote the modified graph in Section \ref{section: type C}. \end{remark}

-For example consider the graph $G_{(2,2)}$ corresponding to the partition $(2,2)$ in Figure~\ref{fig:S2}.
+As an example, Figure~\ref{fig:S2} shows the graph $G_{(2,2)}$ corresponding to the partition $(2, 2)$.

-\begin{remark} Note that the maps $s_i$ do not induce a group action of the symmetric group $S_n$ on the standard Young tableaux even for the shape $(n,n)$.
-For a counterexample, inspect Figure \ref{fig:S2}.
+\begin{remark} Note that the maps $s_i$ do not induce a group action of the symmetric group on the standard Young tableaux even for the shape $(n,n)$.
+For a counterexample, inspect Figure~\ref{fig:S2}.
 On the one hand $s_2s_3s_2(Y)=Y$ for each standard tableau $Y$ of shape $(2,2)$.
 On the other hand $s_3s_2s_3(Y)$ is the opposite tableau of shape $(2,2)$.
-Since $s_2s_3s_2=s_3s_2s_3$ in the symmetric group, we conclude that these maps do not satisfy the associativity condition of a group action. \end{remark}
+Since $s_2s_3s_2=s_3s_2s_3$ in the symmetric group, we conclude that the maps $s_i$ do not define a group action. \end{remark}

+\begin{remark} We typically omit all edges corresponding to fixed points $Y = s_i(Y)$ (represented in Figure~\ref{fig:S2} as dashed self-edges) from our drawings of $G_{\lambda}$.
+In later sections we restrict to the case $\lambda = (n,n)$ and so omit $\lambda$ from our notation.
+We will also modify the maps $s_i$ that define the edges, so we often write $G^A$ to denote the graph with the precise edges in Definition \ref{definition: graph on tableaux} or write $G^C$ to denote the modified graph in Section \ref{section: type C}. \end{remark}

 \begin{question} In subsequent sections we analyze the graph $G_{(n,n)}$.
 What can be said about the graph $G_{\lambda}$ for arbitrary partitions? \end{question}